Monographs: Pharmaceutical substances: Halothane (Halothanum)

 Storage.
-Ergometrine hydrogen maleate should be kept in a hermetically closed container, preferably in an inert atmosphere, such as nitrogen, protected from light and stored at a temperature between 2° and 8°C.
+Halothane should be kept in a well-closed container, protected from light, and stored at a temperature not exceeding 25°C.

 Additional information.
 Halothane is a noninflammable liquid.
 Halothane contains not less than 0.08 mg/g and not more than 0.12 mg/g of thymol, as a stabilizer.